Obsessive-compulsive disorder: When double-checking becomes an illness | DW | 02.09.2020

 Michaela has to check everything compulsively, over and over again.
 Has the stove really been turned off?
 Has it?
 Compulsions accompany her constantly and have had a major negative impact on her life.

-"Although I hadn't used the stove at all, I touched every burner to check that it was off.
+"Although I hadn't used the stove at all, I touched every ring to check that it was off.
 Finally I had to keep telling myself: 'Off!
 Off!
 Off!'"
-Michaela says (name changed by the editorial staff).
+Michaela says (her name has been changed by the editor).

 Even when Michaela was a child, there were rituals that she always had to observe and from which her mind would not permit her to deviate.
 There were things that were simply not "allowed."

-Today she is 48, but her checking compulsion has stayed with her.
+Today she is 48, but her compulsion for rituals and double-checking and symmmetry has stayed with her.
 Everything still has to be exactly symmetrical for her.
 On her yoga mat, she lies exactly in the middle, with exactly the same distance to the right and left.
 "If I scratch myself on the right, I have to scratch myself on the left," says Michaela.

 Sometimes sufferers and the people around them do not really take the somewhat strange behavior seriously.
 People with this form of obsessive-compulsive disorder (OCD) must first become aware that their behavior is not normal and be prepared to start treatment.